 Can You Refinance a Home Equity Loan or HELOC?

-Generally, it’s possible to refinance a home equity loan for a lower interest rate, and other HELOC refinances are possible.
+Yes, you can refinance both a home equity loan and a HELOC in 2026. it’s possible to refinance a home equity loan for a lower interest rate, and other HELOC refinances are possible.
+You simply need to crunch the numbers to decide if it’s worth it or not.
+Three main paths exist:

 What Are Benefits to Refinancing a Home Equity Loan